xNaCly/dotfiles/Readme.md

 # Dotfiles

-These Dotfiles include dynamic wallpaper depended colorschemes for i3, i3bar, rofi, dunst and the terminal.
+These Dotfiles include dynamic wallpaper depended colorschemes for i3, i3bar, rofi, dunst, firefox, vscode and the terminal.

 Each i3 reload applies a different wallpaper + a colorscheme based on it using [pywal](https://github.com/dylanaraps/pywal) to create and set wallpapers.
 This